 We incorporate sustained levels of challenge through varied and high quality activities with a focus on fluency, reasoning and problem solving which allow children to apply mathematical knowledge, concepts and procedures.
 Pupils are required to explore maths in depth, using mathematical vocabulary to reason and explain their workings.
 A wide range of mathematical resources are used and pupils are taught to show their workings in a concrete fashion, before establishing ways of pictorially and formally representing their understanding.
 They are taught to explain their choice of methods and develop their mathematical reasoning skills.
 We encourage resilience and acceptance that making mistakes is a necessary step in learning.

 At Callington, children study mathematics daily covering a broad and balanced mathematical curriculum including elements of number, calculation, geometry, measures and statistics.
 We implement our approach through high quality teaching delivering appropriately challenging work for all individuals.
 To support us we have a range of mathematical resources in classrooms including: Numicon, Base10 and place value counters.
-We also use a range of planning resources including those provided by the White Rose Hubs, Classroom secrets and NRICH.
+We also use a range of planning resources to help aid our planning, including those provided by the White Rose Hubs, Classroom secrets and NRICH, from which class teachers select to devise appropriately challenging lessons.
 We continuously strive to better ourselves and frequently share ideas and things that have been particularly effective.
 We have received training from White Rose into how to use problem solving strategies, such as bar modelling and actively model and encourage our children to apply this approach, if useful, when problem solving.

 Long term planning is used across the school to map out the areas of the maths curriculum that will be taught throughout the year, for how long and when these will take place.
 Teachers then have the freedom to plan their sequences of lessons, using assessment for learning to teach these different concepts.
 Assessment and re-consolidation time is also build into these plans to give teachers time to reconsolidate children’s learning where necessary.